turingbombe/linked-lists-web-0716/README.md

 This variant of linked lists is often used to represent sequences or push-down stacks (also called a LIFO stack; Last In, First Out), a data structure that can be visualized like a can of Pringles.
 You can only access the topmost element in the stack, and it's always the most recently added.

 ### Definitions

-**Immutable** - data that cannot be changed.
-An immutable data structure can only be created or destroyed but not changed by an external actor.
-Immutable structures are great for multi-threaded operations because there is little danger of unexpected side-effects changing the object.

 **Constant Time** - when operation time is independent of problem size, that operation is a *constant time* (or *O(1) time*) operation.
 Accessing an element at a given index of an array is a constant time operation, because no matter how big an array is, it doesn't affect the time required to access an element by position.
 Finding the maximum element of an array, on the other hand, is not a constant time operation, because a full scan of the elements is required and the time required to complete that scan grows with the number of elements.